 Another author that I would love to get to is John Steinbeck.
 I read The Pearl from him a few years ago and loved it, but actually heard after the fact that it is considered to be one of his worst works.
 If I enjoyed one of his most disliked books, then I should adore everything else from him, right?
 He has all kinds of books to choose from, so I should be able to find something to pick up and enjoy.
 If anyone has any suggestions for where to start with Steinbeck, I would be happy to hear them!

 Overall, I’m really excited about Classics-A-Thon and hope I find some new favorite classics!
-On my YouTube channel, I have some videos planned throughout the month of May that will be celebrating classic literature, and I hope to write a few posts on my blog, as well.
+Hopefully, I have the opportunity to write a few posts on my blog throughout the month.
 I’m even considering how I can bring video games into the spirit of classics by having some discussions about nostalgia, the most influential titles, and even playing a few older experiences throughout the month.
 I’m going to be creating some awesome content this month and I hope you all enjoy what I have planned!